 - Property Taxes – You can deduct real estate taxes that are assessed uniformly (no taxes that reflect a special privilege or a service granted to you).
 Property taxes associated with the purchase of a home may also be deducted.

 - Mortgage Interest Credit – Typically, mortgage interest is taken as a deduction.
 However, if you have a qualifying low income, you can claim mortgage interest as a credit instead.
 This subtracts the total directly from your tax bill instead of from your taxable income used to determine your tax bill.
 To claim this credit, you must have received a qualified Mortgage Credit Certificate from a suitable state or local agency.
 File Form 8396 along with your tax form to claim your credit.

 - Home Equity Loans – When you borrow against your home equity, either with a loan or a line of credit (HELOC), the interest may be deductible depending on how the loan is used, the amount of the loan, and the value of your home.

 - Forgiven Mortgage Debt – When a bank decides to accept a short sale for less than the value of a home and forgives the rest of the debt, that debt is usually considered as taxable income.
 In 2007, Congress created the Mortgage Forgiveness Debt Relief Act to reclassify the forgiven debt as non-taxable income, saving already distressed homeowners from a huge tax burden.
-This temporary tax relief measure expired at the end of 2016 and has not been renewed by Congress.
+After being renewed several times, this tax relief measure expired at the end of 2016 and has not been renewed by Congress.
 However, the good news is that if you're in the process of discharging mortgage debt and signed a written agreement with the lender in 2016, you're still eligible for this tax exemption when you file your 2016 return.
 What’s no longer covered is any mortgage debt cancelled in 2017 or beyond.